Sukh108/Audit-App/README.md

 # Audit-App
-This app is made for safety audit and user role based screen visibilty
+This is simple role based mobile app for internal auditing.

 ## Main technologies used